zxlim/ST2504-ACG/Completed/README.txt

 To connect to the server as a client user, use the ClientGUI program.
 Alternately you may use the Client program if you wish to run it in console mode (command-line).

+Usernames are case-sensitive.
+When using actions like whispers that require username, do take note of the case of the name.

 All cryptographic-related functions are located in Crypto.java.